Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.16

-  CMake's compiler id of the OBJCXX compiler used.
+  CMake's compiler id of the Objective-C++ compiler used.

 .. genex:: $<OBJCXX_COMPILER_ID:compiler_ids>